 Standard Probate Applications

-The below details what legal work is and is not included in a standard application to which our fixed fee lowest fee guarantee applies.
+The below details what legal work is and is not included in a standard application for Probate to which our fixed fee lowest fee guarantee applies.

 If your application is not standard, we will still work with you to offer a fixed fee service wherever possible.